MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-private-link-storage-event-hub.md

 ### Tags tab

-1. Create any tags (names and values) that you want to associate with the private endpoint resource.
+1. Create any tags (names and values) that you want to associate with the Private Endpoint resource.
 1. Select **Review + create** button at the bottom of the page.

 ### Review and create

-Review all the settings, and select **Create** to create the private endpoint.
+Review all the settings, and select **Create** to create the Private Endpoint.

-Confirm that you see the private endpoint connection you created shows up in the list of endpoints.
+Confirm that you see the Private Endpoint connection you created shows up in the list of endpoints.

 # [Event Hub - Service Endpoint](#tab/event-hub-service)